slotThe/hmenu/README.md

-# hmenu
+# hdmenu

-`hmenu` is a small wrapper around dmenu—it can't do very much, though I guess that's the point.
+`hdmenu` is a small wrapper around dmenu—it can't do very much, though I guess that's the point.
 It might be most notable for being a discount `yeganesh`.